CHRISTOPHER N. OLSEN

 - Successfully represented ad tech company in FTC inquiry.
 Matter closed without formal investigation.

-- Currently representing electronic products manufacturer in FTC advertising investigation.
+- Currently representing electronic products manufacturer in state AG data security investigation.

 - Currently representing developer of children's products in FTC COPPA investigation.

-- Currently representing communications company in FTC investigation.
+- Currently representing major media company in FTC COPPA investigation.

 - J.D., University of Virginia School of Law, 1989